Steve Halloran: Education

+Comments about rape

+Halloran inserted the name of a colleague into a rape scene which he read aloud on the floor of the legislature in March 2024.
+The scene was an excerpt from a book, Lucky by Alice Sebold, which Halloran is attempting to ban from schools for obscenity.
+Another senator launched a formal workplace harassment investigation against Halloran.

 Other

-Outside of Education, Halloran is an outspoken advocate of his views.
-He called for an amendment to the US Constitution requiring federal fiscal restraint in January 2019, opposed increasing tipped workers minimum wage in March 2019, and in October 2021 called for a law opposing vaccine mandates during the Covid-19 pandemic.
+Halloran called for an amendment to the US Constitution requiring federal fiscal restraint in January 2019, opposed increasing tipped workers minimum wage in March 2019, and in October 2021 called for a law opposing vaccine mandates during the Covid-19 pandemic.